matrix-construct/construct/include/ircd/m/README.md

 individual words to the events where they are found so content searches can be efficient.

+#### Technique

+The Matrix room, as described earlier, is a state machine underwritten by timelines of events in a directed acyclic graph with eventual consistency.
+To operate effectively, the state machine must respond to queries about the state of the room at the point of any event in the past.
+This is similar to a `git reset` to some specific commit where one can browse the work tree as it appeared at that commit.

+> Was X a member of room Y when event Z happened?

+The naive approach is to trace the graph from the event backward collecting all of the state events to then satisfy the query.
+Sequences of specific state event types can be held by implementations to hasten such a trace.
+Alternatively, a complete list of all state events can be created for each modification to the state to avoid the reference chasing of a trace at the cost of space.

+Our approach is more efficient.
+We create a b-tree to represent the complete state to satisfy any query in logarithmic time.
+When the state is updated, only one path in the tree is modified and the root is stored with that event.
+This structure is actually immutable: the previous versions of the affected nodes are not discarded allowing past configurations of the tree to be represented.
+We further benefit from the fact that each node is referenced by the hash of its content for efficient reuse, as well as our database being well compressed.

 #### Flow

 This is a single-writer/multiple-reader approach.
 The "core" is the only writer.